 Seagoville, TX CDL Violations

-You need attorney help for a Seagoville CDL suspension.
+You need attorney help for a Seagoville CDL revocation.

 The first step to fight a CDL suspension, revocation, or disqualification is the most important.
 The Texas Department of Public Safety (“TxDPS”) must send you a letter notifying you that it is pursuing a removal of your CDL.
 You only have 20 days from the date of the letter in which to request a hearing.
 Failure to timely request a hearing will result in a loss of your CDL.
 So, you must act fast.